mcglow2/guides/source/hpc/Access/0045_brief_slurm.md

-# Running jobs using OnDemand or Slurm
+# Running your software

 There are two ways to run software on the HPC Cluster, OnDemand ( Simplest ) and via SSH ( Most flexible ).
-Both utilized the Slurm job scheduler to allocate you resources.
+Both utilized the Slurm job scheduler to allocate you resources (CPU, Memory, and GPU if needed) on the compute nodes.
 We will cover both briefly on this page.
 Each is also covered extensively in their own sections  [Slurm Job Scheduler](..
 /slurm/index.md) and [OnDemand](../examples/ondemand.md) .

 ## OnDemand (Simplest)